rootisgod/rootisgod/_drafts/Automating-Azure-With-Ansible-Part-1-Environment-Setup.md

   include_tasks: resource-group.yml
   ```

-Notice we are asking it to run tasks in another file, so create the beside main.yml called ```resource-group.yml``` and paste in this.
+As we are asking it to run tasks in another file, create this beside main.yml and call it ```resource-group.yml``` and paste in this.
 It looks worse than it is.
 Notice the items in brackets, these are variables and ansible will fill in these values for us later based on what we pass in.
 This also our first 'Azure' resource creation item.
 Check the docs [here](https://docs.ansible.com/ansible/latest/collections/azure/azcollection/azure_rm_resourcegroup_module.html) for more info on it and what else we could specify etc...

 ```yaml
 - name: Create Resource Group